Find Affordable College Courses

 Out of the 8 schools in the New England Region that were part of this year’s ranking, University of Massachusetts Amherst landed the # 4 spot on the list.
 UMass Amherst is a fairly large public school located in the suburb of Amherst.

-Full Chemistry at University of Massachusetts Amherst Report
+Read full report on Chemistry at University of Massachusetts Amherst

 A rank of #5 on this year’s list means University of Rhode Island is a great value for chemistry students working on their master’s degree.
 URI is a large public school located in the suburb of Kingston.

-University of Connecticut ranked #6 on this year’s Best Value Chemistry Master’s Degree Schools in the New England Region list.
-UCONN is a fairly large public school located in the suburb of Storrs.
+University of Connecticut did quite well in this year’s ranking of the best places for chemistry students to get a master’s degree.
+It came in at #6 on the list.
+UCONN is a very large public school located in the suburb of Storrs.

 Full Chemistry at University of Connecticut Report